 When installing light fittings in the bathroom and particularly on the mirrors, it is a good practice to create a cross illumination on the mirror.
-This entails that you install your light fitting on the sides of the mirror and not putting a light fixture above the mirror only.
+This entails that you install your light fitting on the sides of the mirror and not put a light fixture above the mirror only.

 You know very well that natural light gives or does a good job when you use it to illuminate your mirror.
 Therefore, when shopping for lights to illuminate your mirror, look for lights that have a colour temperature that is close to natural light.